• About Us

 • Working on the third fence

-In preparation for the wetlands mitigation project in the east meadow at JK Black Oak, plants were relocated from the project area in 2021 and 2022 to similar meadows on the west side of the property.
-Before the plant rescues, volunteers spent a couple of months identifying and marking plants to be transplanted.
+In preparation for the wetlands mitigation project in the east meadow at JK Black Oak, native plants were relocated from the project area in 2021 and 2022 to similar meadows on the west side of the property.
+As part of restoration projects in 2024 and 2025, natives were planted in the meadow and the bank of the LeSabre vernal pool.

 Click on a photo to enlarge it.